The 6 Main Parenting Styles And Their Pros And Cons

 Medically Reviewed By: Lauren Guilbeault

 Are you wondering where to start when it comes to parenting styles?
-There are many parenting styles out there, but the four main styles include attachment parenting, permissive parenting, helicopter parenting, and free-range parenting.
+There are many styles out there, but the main ones include attachment parenting, permissive parenting, helicopter parenting, free-range parenting, authoritarian parenting, and authoritative parenting.
 Each style has their pros and cons, so it is best to choose what is right for your family.

 As your child grows, it is a good idea to reevaluate the parenting style you are using and how it is working for your child.
 By being able to recognize and understand the different styles, you will be better able to adapt to the child’s needs.

 Attachment parenting encourages empathy and responsiveness between the parent and the infant.
-Furthermore, attachment parenting encourages bodily closeness to parents or caregivers to enhance the attachment between the adult and infant.
+Furthermore, it encourages bodily closeness to parents or caregivers to enhance the attachment between the adult and infant.

 - Feed the infant/child with love and respect